the-krafty-koder/mastering/notes/books/the-docker-book/working-with-images-and-repositories.md

 ## CMD

 - Specifies the command to run when the container is launched.
-Similar to run, but instead of running a command when the container is being built, it runs the command when container is launched.
+Similar to `RUN`, but instead of running a command when the container is being built, it runs the command when container is launched.
 You can only specify one CMD instruction per Dockerfile

 `CMD ["bin/bash", "-l]`